Manage your hybrid workforce by defining who has access to book desks and when in one office or all offices with the Access management console.

 - Full access: Best for employees who may need to use the office any day of the week.
 Desks are available for users with permission and in accordance with any configured booking policies.
 No restrictions based on days of the week.

-- Scheduled access [Pro or Premier plan required]: Best for employees who are part of a hybrid work program and are scheduled to work in the office on specific days, and remotely on the remaining days.
+- Scheduled access [Teams or Enterprise plan required]: Best for employees who are part of a hybrid work program and are scheduled to work in the office on specific days, and remotely on the remaining days.
 Users are able to book desks within the office for their allocated days only.

 - Add members